 The results were so clear, the team now want to investigate the effects of taking vitamin D on boosting heart health.

-5. It can boost brain function
+5. It can support brain function

 This vital vit could have benefits for both mind and body; evidence shows there are links between low vitamin D levels and dementia.